Omeprazole

 Is Long-Term Use of Omeprazole Safe?

 Taking Omeprazole - or any other proton pump inhibitor - for longer than 1 year may increase your risk of fracture to the wrist, hip or spine.
-If you have any concerns about taking Omeprazole for a long period, speak to your doctor or ask a pharmacist for advice.
+If you have any concerns about taking Omeprazole for an extended period, consult your doctor or ask a pharmacist for advice.

 How Can I Stop Taking Omeprazole?